CamPVG: Camera-Controlled Panoramic Video Generation with Epipolar-Aware Diffusion: Introduction

 The rapid advancement of virtual reality (VR), metaverse technologies, and embodied artificial intelligence has catalyzed a surge of interest in panoramic visual content.
 Panoramic videos, which capture a comprehensive 360-degree view of the surrounding environment, offer users an immersive experience.
 As the applications of panoramic videos expand, the demand for enhanced immersive experiences has continually increased.
 The development of scalable panoramic video generation with precise camera pose control has emerged as a critical area of research.
 This capability opens new frontiers for expansive applications in entertainment, interaction, and beyond.

-Generating camera consistent and temporally smooth panoramic videos presents unique challenges.
-Many existing works on panoramic video generation, such as 360DVD~\cite{360DVD}, Imagine360~\cite{imagine360}, and 4K4DGen~\cite{4k4dgen}, primarily focus on generating dynamic content in panoramic videos but offer limited control over camera perspectives.
+Generating panoramic videos with consistent camera motion and temporal smoothness poses distinctive challenges.
+Many existing works on panoramic video generation, such as 360DVD~\cite{360DVD}, Imagine 360~\cite{imagine360}, and 4K4DGen~\cite{4k4dgen}, primarily focus on generating dynamic content in panoramic videos but offer limited control over camera perspectives.
 Consequently, the generated panoramic videos exhibit minimal variation in viewpoints.
 To achieve precise camera pose control, recent approaches have made notable strides.
 For instance, MotionCtrl~\cite{MotionCtrl} concatenates camera poses with features in the latent space, while CameraCtrl~\cite{CameraCtrl} injects camera poses into the latent space using Plücker embedding.
 In addition, CamCo~\cite{CamCo} and CamI2V~\cite{CamI2V} further enhance scene consistency across different camera viewpoints by introducing geometric constraints through epipolar attention.
 However, these methods are specifically designed for perspective projection video generation and show limitations when applied to panoramic domain.
 These limitations stem primarily from the challenging representation of panoramic camera poses and the intrinsic geometric complexity of panoramic imagery.